-The academy will consult on admissions arrangements when changes to the academies arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).

-Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period.
+- 2.10.3.
+The academy will consult on admissions arrangements when changes to the academies' arrangements are proposed (no consultation is required for an increase in PAN or changes to ensure compliance with the admissions regulations).
+Where the admission arrangements have not changed from the previous year there is no requirement to consult, subject to the requirement that we must consult on our admission arrangements at least once every seven years, even if there have been no changes during that period. - 2.10.4.
 We will publish any consultation for admissions on our website and notify appropriate stakeholders.
 If there are any substantive responses to the academy's consultation then these will be sent to OAT.
-Any subsequent changes will be made will be in consultation with OAT.

-Once our admissions arrangements have been have been determined we will notify the appropriate bodies and publish a copy of the determined arrangements on our website.
+Any subsequent changes will be made in consultation with OAT. - 2.10.5.
+Once our admissions arrangements have been determined we will notify the appropriate bodies and publish a copy of the determined arrangements on our website.

-2.6 Admission of children outside their normal age group
+2.11.
+Admission of children outside their normal age group

+- 2.11.1.
 Parents may seek a place for their child outside their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health.
-If parents wish to do this they must contact, in the first instance, Mrs. Jackie Alcock, Office Manager, 01782 882200.
-Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process.
+If parents wish to do this they must contact, in the first instance, Miss Thompson, Assistant Principal, 01782 882200.
+Contact with the academy must be made at the earliest opportunity to avoid any delays in the application process. - 2.11.2.
 The decision whether a child is admitted outside of their normal age group will be made on a case by case basis by the academy's governing body.
-A panel of at least three governors will consider the admission request based on the student's:

-- Academic ability

-- Social and emotional development

-- Views of the parents and principal; and

-- Any additional relevant information available
+A panel of at least three governors will consider the admission request based on the student's: - Academic ability - Social and emotional development - Views of the parents and principal; and - Any additional relevant information available - 2.11.3.
 The panel will have to be satisfied that the child would be able to cope with the work of the year applied for and that the student would be able to cope with the personal development whist being with a year group who are of a different age.
-In order to support any application parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child.
+In order to support any application parents will need to submit evidence to demonstrate that the admission into a different year group is in the best interests of the child. - 2.11.4.
 Once the governing body has made a decision the child can then apply to the academy using the process detailed in this policy.
 Parents have a statutory right to appeal against the refusal of a place however this right does not apply if the child is offered a place at the academy but it is not in their preferred age group.

-2.7 Complaints about admissions arrangements
+2.12.
+Complaints about admissions arrangements

-Any person, or body, can make an objection to the Schools Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the School Admissions Code / relevant legislation relating to admissions.
+2.12.1.
+Any person, or body, can make an objection to the Academys Adjudicator when they consider the academy's arrangements are unlawful, or not in compliance with the Academy Admissions Code / relevant legislation relating to admissions.

+2.12.2.
 Complaints about the appeals panel can be made to the Secretary of State.